 The judge will also ask you about physical and mental impairments and how they affect your ability to work.

-How Can I Tell If My Case Went Well or if the Judge Granted Me Disability?
+How Can I Tell if My Case Went Well?

 Unless the Administrative Law Judge issues a bench decision, it’s daunting to be 100% certain about the judge’s decision.
 But there are telltale signs that may show your disability hearing went well.